hazelcast/hazelcast-reference-manual/src/GettingStarted/InstallingHazelcast.md

 # Getting Started

 This chapter explains how to install Hazelcast and start a Hazelcast member and client.
-It also provides the fundamentals for configuring Hazelcast and its deployment options.
+It describes the executable files in the download package and also provides the fundamentals for configuring Hazelcast and its deployment options.

 ## Installation